ohbm/osr2020/formats.md

 Keynote talks will be 30 minutes long, with 15 minutes for questions.
 These talks should showcase the best of our discipline with a clear message and call to action for our community.

+Keynotes may be followed by a panel discussion if appropriate for the talk.
+If you would like to be part of a panel following your keynote, we invite you to suggest names of up to three additional people who would promote discussion around the wider context of your talk.
+It would be preferable if panel members are at the meeting in person.
+You may wish to discuss you proposal with panel members before submission, but we do not expect you to have firm arrangements in place.

 ## Lightning <img align="left" src="../img/nounproj-lightning.png" alt="lightning" width="4%" hspace="20">